 White sugar always works well with most recipes, it gives an instant boost of sweetness and doesn’t interfere with the flavours of other ingredients.
 However, I prefer to use brown sugar for this particular recipe.

 I love using brown sugar in recipes whenever I can because it’s richer in taste and boost the richness of other ingredient’s flavour, in this case, bananas.

-So what I do is place a sheet of aluminium foil half way through the baking time.
-I cut aluminium foil the size of slightly bigger than my loaf tin, and cover my banana bread with it after about 30mins, so that it presents burning on top.
+So what I do is place a sheet of aluminium foil halfway through the baking time.
+I cut aluminium foil the size of slightly bigger than my loaf tin, and cover it with it after about 30mins so that it presents burning on top.

 You can store this lovely chocolate banana bread in an airtight container, cut into slices or as a whole.
 Store in the fridge and it will maintain its taste and texture for about 5 – 7 days.

 In fact, yes!
-I do have a gluten-free version of my banana bread recipe which is coming up on the blog very soon, but for the time being you can swap the plain flour with rice flour so that it’s gluten-free.
+I do have a gluten-free version of this recipe which is coming up on the blog very soon, but for the time being, you can swap the plain flour with rice flour so that it’s gluten-free.
 The texture and density will be slightly different but the taste is as delicious!

 You will LOVE this vegan chocolate banana bread recipe if you: